Abdur-Rahman-Khan/Code-Flow/README.md

 # Code-Flow
-Distributed code work collaboration in decentralised system
+Distributed code work collaboration in decentralised system that tests code using consensus